bieniu/ha-shellies-discovery-gen2/README.md

 [![Buy me a coffee][buy-me-a-coffee-shield]][buy-me-a-coffee] [![PayPal_Me][paypal-me-shield]][paypal-me]

+## WARNING
+⚠️ Please do not update firmware to `0.12.0` if you are using `consumption type` for relays.
+The new firmware does not handle "consumption type" correctly.

 This script adds MQTT discovery support for Shelly Gen2 devices in the [Home Assistant](https://home-assistant.io/).

-## Warning!!!
-Please do not update firmware to `0.12.0` if you are using `consumption type` for relays.
-The new firmware does not handle "consumption type" correctly.

 ![image](https://user-images.githubusercontent.com/478555/151659020-a6181434-ae19-42bb-9dbe-fed8002ee730.png)